-Rafa Cabrera Bello What's In The Bag? - 2017 Scottish Open
+Rafa Cabrera Bello What's In The Bag? - PGA Championship Clubs

-We look at the clubs used by Rafa Cabrera Bello in his Aberdeen Asset Management Scottish Open victory
+We look at the clubs Rafa Cabrera Bello will use at the PGA Championship.

 Rafa Cabrera Bello What’s In The Bag?